‘So get down on the highway

 Bennett was Eaglesmith’s full-time sideman on harmonica and mandolin, which he learned as a birthday gift to himself when he turned 40.
 He accompanied Eaglesmith as he transitioned from farm-protest folk obscurity to Juno-winning alt-country heavyweight.

 Bennett’s own writing bridged folk, country, acoustic blues and bluegrass — a rich blend that would become known as roots music or Americana.
-Regardless of genre, his songs are marked by a searing emotional honesty that pierces the most resilient of hearts.
+Regardless of genre, his songs are marked by a searing emotional honesty that pierces the most life-hardened of hearts.
 His lyrics read like poetry expressed through a raw, plaintive voice devoid of pretence or affectation.

 Bennett’s reputation received a shot of artistic adrenalin in 1996 when Colin Linden, Stephen Fearing and Tom Wilson released High and Hurtin’, a tribute album to their songwriting hero.
-They called themselves Blackie and the Rodeo Kings, and what began as a single project expanded to a folk-rock supergroup, built on eight critically acclaimed albums since 1996.
+They called themselves Blackie and the Rodeo Kings, and what began as a one-off project expanded to a folk-rock supergroup, built on eight critically acclaimed albums since 1996.
 The group has covered close to 25 of Bennett’s songs.

 This wasn’t the first time Bennett had been recorded by others.
 David Wiffen, Stan and Garnet Rogers, Colleen Peterson, Prairie Oyster, Pure Prairie League and Emmylou Harris, among many others, honoured him with fine covers.
 As fate would have it, Bennett was recording a new album with Winnipeg’s alt-bluegrass outfit The D Rangers before he died.
 He was expected to perform new material at the Princess.